 —Krista Davis, New York Times bestselling author

-The next book in the series Shards of Murder released on February 23, 2016.
+The next book in the series Shards of Murder was released on February 23, 2016.

 When a glass-making competition turns deadly, glass shop owner Savannah Webb must search for a window into a criminal’s mind…